The Platform (radio station): Content and hosts

-Notable guests have included left-wing columnist Chris Trotter, left-wing blogger Martyn "Bomber" Bradbury, former National Party leader Don Brash, former Dominion Post editor Karl du Fresne, ACT Party leader David Seymour, New Zealand First leader Winston Peters, Labour Party Member of Parliament (MP) and cabinet minister Chris Hipkins, former Labour MP Michael Bassett, Counterspin Media founder and right-wing activist Kelvyn Alp, Voices for Freedom spokesperson Alia Brand, anti-vaccine influencer Chantelle Baker, former All Blacks coach Steve Hansen, and Team New Zealand sailor Grant Dalton.
+Notable guests have included columnist Chris Trotter, blogger Martyn "Bomber" Bradbury, former National Party leader Don Brash, former Dominion Post editor Karl du Fresne, ACT Party leader David Seymour, New Zealand First leader Winston Peters, Labour Party Member of Parliament (MP) and Prime Minister of New Zealand Chris Hipkins, former Labour MP Michael Bassett, Counterspin Media founder and right-wing activist Kelvyn Alp, Voices for Freedom spokesperson Alia Brand, anti-vaccine influencer Chantelle Baker, former All Blacks coach Steve Hansen, and Team New Zealand sailor Grant Dalton.

 According to Plunket, The Platform's content consisted of 12 hours of live talkback radio including Plunket's show Plunket Unchained, hourly news bulletins, regular headlines, and talkback calls.
 Other content has included podcasts that were sourced internally and externally as well as op-ed columns.
 In addition to its website, The Platform is available as a mobile app on both iOS and Android operating systems.
 Since The Platform operates exclusively in the digital media sphere, the national broadcasting regulator Broadcasting Standards Authority (BSA) has no jurisdiction over its activities.

 Funding and ownership

 Per Plunket's policy, The Platform does not receive public funding such as the Government's Public Interest Journalism Fund due to its requirement for recipients to adhere to the principles of the Treaty of Waitangi, which he regarded as a limitation on free speech.
-The Platform is instead funded by the Tauranga-based Wright family, who own the preschool provider BestStart, which has 270 branches across New Zealand.
-The Wrights own 75% of the station's shares while Plunket owns the remaining 25%.
+The Platform was funded by both Plunket and the Tauranga-based Wright family, who own the preschool provider BestStart, which has 270 branches across New Zealand.
+Up until August 2025 the Wrights own 75% of the station's shares while Plunket owns the remaining 25%.

+In late July 2025, Plunket confirmed that the Wright family had ceased providing operational funding to The Platform in March 2025.
+While Wayne Leslie Wright remained a director of the company, his relatives were not involved.
+Wright still owned 75% of company's shares while Plunket owned the remaining 25%.
+By late July 2025, The Platform had reached 400,000 live listening hours a month while its YouTube channel had 68,000 subscribers.
+According to Wright and Plunket, the radio station relied on advertising revenue, subscriptions, donations and merchandise sales to fund its operating expenses.
+In early September 2025, Plunket gained full ownership of The Platform after Wayne Wright Jr. sold his majority stake in the company to Plunket for a confidential sum.